-Keen golfer, Owen Ford, from Oakley near Basingstoke, has improved his enjoyment of the game by having an eye treatment at a local specialist hospital which has freed him from wearing glasses.
+Keen golfer, Owen Ford, from Oakley near Basingstoke, has improved his enjoyment of the game by having an eye treatment at Optegra Eye Health Care which has freed him from wearing glasses.

-Ahead of his landmark 70th birthday, Owen treated himself to ClarivuTM permanent lens replacement which means he has never had to wear his glasses since.
+Ahead of his landmark 70th birthday, Owen treated himself to ClarivuTM lens replacement surgery which means he has never had to wear his glasses since.

 Always challenged by playing golf with spectacles – from playing in the rain, or having difficulty focusing on his score card to fill in details, or dealing with poor peripheral vision - Owen decided to correct his vision once and for all.